See Sophie Turner as a Master of Disguise in First 'Joan' Trailer

-Sophie Turner filmed 'Joan' while in the middle of her split from ex Joe Jonas.
+Sophie Turner filmed 'Joan' while in the middle of her split from Joe Jonas.

 Sophie Turner is trying on a new look, or 10.
-The 28-year-old British actress stars in the first teaser trailer for the new series, Joan, where she plays the titular character, real-life jewel thief, Joan Hannington.
+The 28-year-old British actress stars in the first teaser trailer for the series, Joan, where she plays the real-life jewel thief Joan Hannington.

-Turner posted the first look at the bold role on her Instagram, writing, "Here she comes 💎 #Joan."
+Turner posted the first look in the bold role on her Instagram, writing, "Here she comes 💎 #Joan."

-Set to the song "The Great Pretender" from the band The Platters, Turner's Joan is seen alternating between a series of wigs and looks as she attempts to evade the police.
+Set to The Platters' song, "The Great Pretender," Turner's Joan is seen alternating between a series of wigs and looks as she attempts to evade the police.

-The ITV series follows Joan, a jewel thief who is also a mother attempting to get her daughter back from social services.
+The ITV series follows the jewel thief, who is also a mother, as she attempts to get her daughter back from social services.

-As Joan's appearance transforms on the screen, the words, "Mother, Lover, Liar, Thief," also flash up.
+As Joan's appearance transforms, the words, "Mother, Lover, Liar, Thief" flash up.

 Joan is set to air on ITV in September.
-The project is significant as Turner filmed it back in September 2023 while ex Joe Jonas filed for divorce.
+The project is significant as Turner filmed it back in September 2023 as Joe Jonas was filing for divorce.
 Turner, who shares daughters Willa, 4, and Delphine, almost 2, with Jonas, previously opened up about being "contracted to be on set" with Joan as her split news went public.

 "Those were the worst few days of my life," Turner told British Vogue in May.
 "My kids were in the States and I couldn’t get to them because I had to finish Joan.
 And all these articles started coming out."

-She also credited the challenging role with helping her to work through her feelings surrounding the split from Jonas.
+She also said the challenging role helped her to work through her feelings surrounding her breakup.

-"I’m not very good at processing my emotions.
-I lock them away and then they'll bubble up in years to come in some form of depression or anxiety," she said at the time.
+"I'm not very good at processing my emotions.
+I lock them away and then they'll bubble up in years to come in some form of depression or anxiety," she told the magazine.
 "With this role, I was actually able to process those feelings."

 Joan comes to ITV in September and to The CW in America in the fall.